Ducted Fans

 Why are most glow ducted fan units 5” in diameter? - Engine rpm is inversely proportional to fan diameter; this means the smaller the fan diameter, the more rpm are required to turn it.
 Minimum rpm required for ducted fan flight is 20,000 rpm.
 The 5” fan unit is best suited to engines in the displacement range of .46-.91ci.

-Jet Hangar International, Inc.
+Jet Hangar Hobbies, Inc.

 Post Office Box 1607